-General regulation applies in such a case.
-Rules for recognition of qualifications and diplomas or education have not been released with respect to displaced persons coming from Ukraine.
+General rules apply in such a case.
+Specific rules for the recognition of qualifications and diplomas or education have not been made with respect to displaced persons coming from Ukraine.

-Depending on the recognition's purpose, displaced persons from Ukraine need to apply for recognition of professional qualifications or education either with the Finnish National Agency for Education, field-specific authorities, private sector employers or higher education institutions, as stated on the Agency's website.
+Depending on the recognition's purpose, displaced persons from Ukraine need to apply for the recognition of professional qualifications or education either with the Finnish National Agency for Education, field-specific authorities, private sector employers or with higher education institutions, as stated on the Agency's website.
 Both the decision and the processing of an application for recognition of qualifications and studies completed abroad, and the statement on completed vocational qualifications abroad, are subject to an administrative fee.